Thermodynamic free energy

-The historically earlier Helmholtz free energy is defined in contrast as A = U − TS.
+In contrast, the Helmholtz free energy is defined as A = U − TS.
 Its change is equal to the amount of reversible work done on, or obtainable from, a system at constant T. Thus its appellation "work content", and the designation A (from German Arbeit 'work').
 Since it makes no reference to any quantities involved in work (such as p and V), the Helmholtz function is completely general: its decrease is the maximum amount of work which can be done by a system at constant temperature, and it can increase at most by the amount of work done on a system isothermally.
 The Helmholtz free energy has a special theoretical importance since it is proportional to the logarithm of the partition function for the canonical ensemble in statistical mechanics.
 (Hence its utility to physicists; and to gas-phase chemists and engineers, who do not want to ignore p dV work.)

 Historically, the term 'free energy' has been used for either quantity.
 In physics, free energy most often refers to the Helmholtz free energy, denoted by A (or F), while in chemistry, free energy most often refers to the Gibbs free energy.
 The values of the two free energies are usually quite similar and the intended free energy function is often implicit in manuscripts and presentations.